Latter-day Saint Chaplains

 The scope of chaplain ministry varies depending on the setting and type of chaplaincy.
 However, most chaplains may have the following responsibilities:

-• As qualified and authorized, perform various rituals, ordinances, and blessings of comfort and healing.
+• Perform (as qualified and authorized) various rituals, ordinances, and blessings of comfort and healing

-• Coordinate qualified local priesthood holders, clergy members, spiritual advisors, and other faith group leaders to perform faith tradition specific ordinances, rituals, and spiritual care as necessary.
+• Coordinate with qualified local priesthood holders, clergy members, spiritual advisors, and other faith group leaders to perform faith tradition specific ordinances, rituals, and spiritual care as necessary

 Female Chaplains